callmewa/avangate/README.md

 Sample Express usage for Avangate IPN confirmation

-**Avangate IPN url-encoded Hash calculation is not compatible with the `bodyparser` module, so DON'T use it for the confirmation URL.
+Update: looks like a change on `body-parser` is immenent which should resolve this issue **Avangate IPN url-encoded Hash calculation is not compatible with the `bodyparser` module, so DON'T use it for the confirmation URL.
 [See Issue](https://github.com/callmewa/avangate/issues/2)**
 `bodyparser` skips empty elements for arrays.
 The hash method expects 0 byte string for those elements.
 This will always result in the incorrect MD5 hash.